 How to get personalised professional advice

-Ordinarily we would arrange to meet in my office but at the current time this exit planning service is available remotely and we simply need to have a telephone meeting to go through your individual circumstances.
+Ordinarily we would arrange to meet in my office but at the current time this exit planning service is available remotely and we simply need to have a telephone or video meeting to go through your individual circumstances.
 Once I understand your situation, I will know how much time is required for a personalised report so the total professional time will be agreed with you.
 It is usually no more than three hours.
 I send you a fee agreement for signature and return, before the report is prepared, and it is then sent to you by email.
 Tax can be complex but I will explain all you need to know in an easy to follow manner, with details of any action you should take.
 This also includes follow up questions.

 Getting your exit planning right and taking the correct steps can save you money, so don’t leave an important matter to chance.